abersheeran/rpc.py/README.md

 [![Codecov](https://img.shields.io/codecov/c/github/abersheeran/rpc.py?style=flat-square)](https://codecov.io/gh/abersheeran/rpc.py)

 An fast and powerful RPC framework based on ASGI/WSGI.
 Based on WSGI/ASGI, you can deploy the rpc.py server to any server and use http2 to get better performance.
+And based on httpx's support for multiple http protocols, the client can also use http/1.0, http/1.1 or http2.

+You can freely use ordinary functions and asynchronous functions for one-time response.
+You can also use generator functions or asynchronous generator functions to stream responses.

 ## Install